MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 ### -Credential

-Specifies a set of credentials to use when querying Active Directory for the LAPS credentials.
+Specifies a set of credentials to use when querying AD for the LAPS credentials.
 If not specified, the current user's credentials are used.

 ```yaml
 Type: System.Management.Automation.PSCredential